 The Bluff Point Lighthouse on Valcour Island was built in 1874 to guide boats between the west side of the island and the shore.
 It was the last one to be built on Lake Champlain and was in operation until 1930 when the original light was removed and a steel tower was erected next to the lighthouse to hold a new light.
-The first lighthouse keeper was Civil War veteran William Herwerth.
-He died in 1881 and his wife Mary ran the lighthouse for the next 21 years.
+The first lighthouse keeper was William C. Wait who was replaced by Civil War veteran William Herwerth in 1876.
+Herwerth died in 1881 and his wife Mary ran the lighthouse for the next 21 years.
 The lighthouse once included a kitchen, living room, pantry, keeper’s room, 4 bedrooms on the second floor, a spiral staircase, and a ladder giving access to the light at the top.

 The property was eventually sold with the last owner being the Adolph Raboff family.
 In 1986, as Valcour Island was being cleared by the New York State Department of Environmental Conservation (NYSDEC) of camps, homes and farms with the fields being returned to nature, the Raboff family argued that the lighthouse should be saved and negotiated a conservation easement with the DEC which gave the Clinton County Historical Association the perpetual right to maintain and restore the lighthouse.
 A CCHA lighthouse committee was formed and began the slow process of repairing and restoring the inside of the building.
 CCHA then opened the Lighthouse to the public on Sundays throughout the summer.